4src/fish/README.md

 if all attr of a rule are ignored, ignore the rule

 select ranges where B> R, and score is no worse than top 10% of top

+if a cut has a similar clas sdistribution to its neighbor, it can be merged

+if A abd B abd merged into AB without making AB more complicated, then do that merge